pikulet/roolet/README.md

 ## Functional Improvements

 - Reduce the number of data points in simulations with a large number of rounds.
-The chart.xkcd library did not allow this value to be configured.
+The chart.xkcd library did not allow the x-axis ticks to be configured.
 One workaround is to compact the number of datapoints into histogram buckets.
 - Support multiple bet strategies in one visualisation.
 A weighted visualisation can be provided, with the bet amount being the weight.
 - Support default configuration patterns.
 The application is not trivial to configure, so some default options like 'Roulette', '1 to 24', 'Red' can be provided.
 - Data validation.